 The foundational certificates and diplomas are not consolation prizes for students who could not get into degrees.
 They are legitimate entry points that can lead to the same careers, just through a longer route.
 Sometimes that extra time helps students who were not ready for degree-level work at eighteen develop the maturity and discipline they need to succeed later.

 Whether any of these programmes works for you depends on factors beyond just interest in technology.
 Can you genuinely commit 40 hours weekly to studying without anyone monitoring you?
-Do you have reliable internet access and a working computer?
 Can you afford to either not work or work only part-time while studying?
 Are you comfortable asking for help online rather than walking into a lecturer’s office?

 Distance learning is remarkable for making university accessible to people who could never attend traditional institutions.
 It is also genuinely harder in some ways because nobody is structuring your time or holding you accountable except yourself.